barakplasma/vending-machine-finitely/README.md

 ## Deploying this Example

+This project is deployed via the now.sh github integration.
+A simple push to the master branch will build and deploy this project via CI/CD to the URL [https://vending-machine-finitely.barakplasma.now.sh/](https://vending-machine-finitely.barakplasma.now.sh/)

-Once initialized, you can deploy this with just a single command:
+Alternatively, you can deploy this with just a single command:

 ```shell
 $ now